aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 To control the instances in your cluster, go to the EC2 console and scroll down on the left side of the console and click on the link that says "Auto Scaling Groups".

-In the next page, you will see an autoscaling group called something like `job-queue-PROJECT_NAME-EcsInstance`.
+In the next page, you will see an autoscaling group called something like `job-queue-comp23-EcsInstance`.

 1. Select the queue by clicking on it, then click the "Edit" button in the "Group details" section.
 1. Set the desired, and maximum task capacity to n (where n includes 1 leader and n-1 workers, so there is a minimum useful size of 2), and click "Update".